2025 Johan Cruyff Shield

 The 2025 Johan Cruyff Shield was the 29th edition of the Johan Cruyff Shield (Dutch: Johan Cruijff Schaal), an annual Dutch football match played between the winners of the previous season's Eredivisie and KNVB Cup.

-The match was contested between PSV Eindhoven, the winners of the 2024–25 Eredivisie, and Go Ahead Eagles, the winners of the 2024–25 KNVB Cup.
+The match was contested between PSV Eindhoven, the champions of the 2024–25 Eredivisie, and Go Ahead Eagles, the winners of the 2024–25 KNVB Cup.

 The defending champions were Feyenoord, who won the 2024 Johan Cruyff Shield.